Sheila Thornton, President/CEO

 Ernie Rios, Vice President of College Success

-Ernie Rios serves as the Vice President of College Success at OneFuture Coachella Valley.
+Ernie Rios serves as the Vice President of College Success for OneFuture Coachella Valley.
 He is a graduate of Coachella Valley High School and College of the Desert.
 He transferred to the University of California at Los Angeles where he studied history, political science and film.
 After completing his undergraduate degree, he worked in the music video industry where he gained valuable management experience.

 Passionate about business, he returned to the Coachella Valley and earned his Master of Business Administration degree from the Richard J. Heckmann International Center for Entrepreneurial Management at the University of California at Riverside, Palm Desert Campus.
 During graduate school, Ernie provided business consulting services to local start-ups, including assisting with the development of a video production program at Coachella Valley Unified School District.

-Jacqui Tricco, Business & Finance Manager
+Jacqui Tricco, Director of Business and Finance

 Cristina Gregorio, Director of College & Career Success

 Cristina is Director of College & Career Succes for OneFuture.
 She is a first generation college student who, after attending Indio High School, went on to obtain a dual Bachelor's Degree in Spanish and Communication Studies from the University of San Diego (USD).
 She is scheduled to complete her Master's Degree in English this summer.
 After college, Cristina went on to work at USD where her role focused on the educational experience of first-generation college students.
 After working at USD for nine years, she returned to the desert and accepted a position with the University of California, Riverside where she assisted with outreach efforts.
 Most recently, Cristina taught English as a Second Language at College of the Desert.
 In addition to working in education, she has utilized her Spanish language skills to provide translation services to government, public, and private agencies for the past 11 years.
 In her personal time, she enjoys spending time with her two children and her husband, Dennis.